HaywireInteractive/OnAllFronts-Public/README.md

 ## Motivation

-In today's "MilSim" games players frequently end up doing things or seeing this that would not happen in an actual MilSim.
+In today's MilSim games players frequently end up doing things or seeing this that would not happen in an actual MilSim.
 Examples:
 - Soldiers magically spawn onto the battlefield
 - Areas of interest are captured by standing near them
 - Areas that should be defended have little or no one defending them (because it's boring)